Ohmnivore/ChopChopScript/README.md

-# What is this?
+# About
-ChopChop script is a script language for Haxe that is focused on speed.
-It expects that you have already declared all necessary methods and classes in your Haxe code, so all it needs to do is call them.
+ChopChop script is a script language for Haxe.
+It can interface with Haxe code using reflection.

-# How to use
+# Usage

 	var script:String = sys.io.File.getContent(path);
 	var lexer:ScriptLexer = new ScriptLexer(script);